-- For each actual or hypothetical matchup in the tournament, estimate team A's probability of defeating team B using the Pythagorean ratings and the log5 formula.
-These probabilities should be roughly equivalent to the numbers that Pomeroy publishes for the current round of matchups.
+- For each actual or hypothetical matchup in the tournament, estimate team A's probability of defeating team B using the method described here.
 (As I understand it, there may be small discrepancies if he decides that certain venues give teams partial home-court advantages, e.g. when UNC plays in Charlotte.)

 - Before the real tournament starts and each time a new result comes in, simulate a large number (several thousand) of hypothetical tournaments using the P(A,B) probabilities to determine random outcomes for each of the games that hasn't yet been played.
-For each hypothetical tournament, score all of the entries in each pool and record how they performed (in total points and relative to each other).
+For each hypothetical tournament, score all of the entries in each pool and record how they performed (in total points and relative to one another).